 The awards on your financial aid offer are based on a specific enrollment, so any changes in enrollment could affect eligibility for certain types of financial aid.

 The minimum number of credit hours to receive most types of financial aid is six credits each semester for Undergraduate and Law students.
 The minimum number of credit hours for Graduate students is three credits each semester beginning in Summer 2019 (six credits per semester minimum prior to Summer 2019).

 Subsidized loans do not accrue interest while a student is enrolled at least half-time in a degree-seeking program.
 Upon dropping below half-time enrollment, interest will begin to accrue.
 Interest begins accruing immediately on an Unsubsidized loan regardless of a student’s enrollment status.
 See Federal Student Aid: Subsidized and Unsubsidized Loans for additional information.

 This refers to potential eligibility for either Federal PLUS loan or Alternative Loan.
-The most current information on Direct PLUS and private Alternative loans is available.
+The most current information on Direct PLUS and private Alternative loans is available online.

 FEDERAL DIRECT PLUS LOANS

 Graduate students, law students and parents of dependent undergraduate students may choose to apply for a credit-based Federal Direct PLUS Loan to cover the student’s educational expenses.